 Advertising.
 Advertising rates are based upon the size of the market in which the station operates, a station's overall ratings, a program's popularity among the viewers that an advertiser wishes to attract, the number of advertisers competing for the available time, the demographic makeup of the market served by the station, the availability of alternative advertising media in the market area, aggressive and knowledgeable sales forces and the development of projects, features and programs that tie advertiser messages to programming.
 Advertising revenues comprise the primary source of revenues for the Company's stations.
 The Company's stations compete for such advertising revenues with other television stations and other media in their respective markets.
-The stations also compete for advertising revenue with other media, such as newspapers, radio stations, magazines, outdoor advertising, transit advertising, yellow page directories, direct mail and local cable systems.
+The stations also compete for advertising, transit advertising, yellow page directories, direct mail and local cable systems.
 Competition for advertising dollars in the broadcasting industry occurs primarily within individual markets.